Kushagra077/Kushagra077.github.io/_pages/cv.md

 Education
 ======
-*B.Tech in Computer Engineering with Specialization in Artificial Intelligence, Marwadi University, 2024
+* B.Tech in Computer Engineering with Specialization in Artificial Intelligence
+  * Marwadi University, 2024

 Work experience
 ======